binhnlt/codeigniter-service-layer/README.md

 # CodeIgniter Service Layer

-Simple Service layer for CodeIgniter
+A simple service layer for CodeIgniter

 ## Usage